Home

 • For “Label products” select Avery standard

-• For “Product number” select the Avery label product number 8463 - Shipping.
+• For “Product number” select the Avery label product number you are using.

 Click OK.
 You will be returned to the Envelops and Labels menu.